shmiko/shmiko.github.io/_posts/2016-06-6-google-maps-calendar-fusion-tables-and-app-scripts.md

  I'll post the app script I wrote to produce the fusion tables soon.
 Witht he JS solution you need to have an API key for fusion tables, calendar and maps.

- The working maps to show this can be seen here [CalMapIt - Holiday Calendar Map](http://calmapit.com/calmapit.html)
+ The working maps to show this can be seen here [CalMapIt - Holiday Calendar Map](http://calmapit.com/calmapit.html) PS - There is some really big images which I have yet to optimise so it will take a while to load.
+This was just a proof of concept though and not a production app.